dcunning11235/skymodel/README.txt

 out (by hand); and again, you should just copy the header form the files in ./source_data.

+There are other data in this same location, including k-index, X-ray flares, proton/electron flux (at GOES 13.)
+These might be more useful, but require additional parsing (and perhaps processing, what does a flux of B3.2 mean?);
+also, I'm not sure of the actual meaning of some of this.
+See, e.g.: ftp://ftp.swpc.noaa.gov/pub/indices/old_indices/2016Q1_DPD.txt ftp://ftp.swpc.noaa.gov/pub/indices/old_indices/2016Q1_DGD.txt ftp://ftp.swpc.noaa.gov/pub/indices/old_indices/2016Q1_DSD.txt

 5.)  stack.py
 Takes a file containing fibers (PLATE, MJD, FIBER) and stacks fibers for each plate/mjd, giving a weighted average, re-sampled output.
 This is saved as either